Last Updated: 03/1/23 | March 1st, 2023

 What if, what if, what if!

-Many of those “what ifs” that race through our mind keep people from going on the road.
-We can become so paralyzed by our fear of failure that we forget that all those fears don’t matter because no matter what happens, we can always come home.
+Many of those “what ifs” that race through our mind keep people from traveling in the first place.
+We can become so paralyzed by our fear of failure that we forget that all those fears don’t matter because, no matter what happens to us, we can always come home.

-The most important thing is that you tried and you learned.
+The most important thing is that you tried.

 I had no idea long-term travel would work for me.
-My original trip was only for a year, and I could have decided to come home three months in.
+My original trip was only for a year and I could have decided to come back home three months in.
 I had no idea what to expect.
 I was scared shitless.

-But, here I am, over ten years later, still in love with travel.
+But, here I am, over fifteen years later, still in love with travel.
 I would have never known if I didn’t ignore my fears and try.

 Who cares if you decide to cut your trip short?
 Who cares if you think “this life isn’t for me?”
 You travel for yourself.
 You do this for you.
 The only way you’ll know is if you pack a bag and go.

 When I decided years ago it was time to settle down and create roots somewhere, a lot of people emailed me, expressing sadness that I had “given up” traveling.

-So if you’ve been thinking about traveling but worry you can’t make it a full year around the world or that you might not have the skills to travel, I say to you: Who cares?
+If you’ve been thinking about traveling but worry that you can’t make it a full year around the world or that you might not have the skills to travel, I say to you: Who cares?
 You can always head home if you want.

 So what if you can’t make it?
 It doesn’t matter.

 Going home is not a failure.

 Travel teaches us about ourselves and makes us better people.
-Deciding to come home simply means travel taught you something about yourself you wouldn’t have known otherwise — that extended travel is not for you.
+Deciding to come home simply means travel taught you something about yourself that you wouldn’t have known otherwise — that extended travel is not for you.